nicktodd/nodejs-course/labs/typescript-essentials/README.md

 4. Create an array of `Person` tuples
 5. Write a function that filters the array to find people who are employed
 6. Write a function that calculates the average age of people in the array
+7. Use your functions and log how many people are employed, and what the average age is.
-7. Use the enum in a function that returns whether a given day is a weekday or weekend
+8. Use the enum in a function that returns whether a given day is a weekday or weekend.

-### Expected Output:
+### Sample Code:
 ```typescript
 // Example code
 enum DaysOfWeek {